A topic from the subject of Contributions of Famous Chemists in Chemistry.

 Introduction

-Climate change is a complex and multifaceted issue that has profound implications for our planet.
-One of the most significant aspects of climate change is its impact on the chemical composition of the atmosphere, oceans, and land.
+Climate change is a complex and multifaceted issue with profound implications for our planet.
+A significant aspect is its impact on the chemical composition of the atmosphere, oceans, and land.

 Basic Concepts